shoogalmmr/RobotDash/README.md

 - Choose the positions.sql file https://github.com/shoogalmmr/RobotDash/blob/main/positions.sql or manually copy the code inside it to create the positions table in the database.

 **Step 3: Place Project Files**
-Step 3: Place Project Files

 Copy the entire robotcontrol/ folder https://github.com/shoogalmmr/RobotDash/tree/main/robotcontrol (which contains the following files) into the htdocs directory inside your XAMPP installation:

 *index.html, styles.css, script.js, save_position.php, get_last_position.php, db_config.php*

 **Step 4: Configure Database Connection**

-Open the db_config.php file and ensure that the database connection settings are correctly configured based on your local environment.
+Open the db_config.php file https://github.com/shoogalmmr/robotcontrol/db_config.php and ensure that the database connection settings are correctly configured based on your local environment.

-### *Note*: Make sure that the database name used in this file matches exactly the name of the database you created in phpMyAdmin (e.g., MovableDB).
-Otherwise, the connection will not work properly.
+*Note: Make sure that the database name used in this file matches exactly the name of the database you created in phpMyAdmin (e.g., MovableDB).
+Otherwise, the connection will not work properly.*

 **Step 5: Run the Project**